 Could you introduce yourself in a few words?

-My name is Victor Corbillon and I’ve been the CEO of Stickerkid and Stickeryeti since March 2021.
+My name is Victor Corbillon and I’m the COO of Audacia Group and previously the CEO of Stickerkid and Stickeryeti.
 I’m 41 years old and have two children who are both keen users of the products from the two companies I now manage.
 I’ve been a self-employed entrepreneur for almost 20 years, working in various areas of business, though predominantly in finance.

 Could you sum up your career so far?

 After working in fiduciary and banking and gaining the relevant experience, I created my own fiduciary business which I built and managed from A to Z myself.
 The business operated from a head office located in Martigny, a branch in Lausanne, as well as offices in Geneva.
 In total, about twenty employees were involved at different stages.
 I sold my company at the end of 2016, and subsequently worked on consulting projects for large scale companies.

 My professional background is mainly built around corporate consulting, business development and financial management.
 For more than 15 years, I’ve also worked in parallel as a course lecturer for adults, teaching topics related to finance, business management and human resources.
 More specifically, I’m involved in courses at the CVPC (Centre Valaisan de Perfectionnement Continu), the CEFCO (Centre Romand en Formation Continue) and at AFOREM (Association Formation Emploi).

 I “fell” into it at the age of 20.
 After considering studying psychology, I worked as an intern in a fiduciary and I noticed that clients mainly requested this type of service when they needed someone to help them solve management problems.
 I realised that by working in this field, I could realise my dream of helping other people, while at the same time still offer advisory services in all matters relating to finance, which is something I have built a lifetime’s worth of expertise in.